partigabor/aromatica-old/content/materials/pepper.md

 +++
 title = "Pepper"
 author = "Gabor Parti"
-date = "2023-10-11"
+date = "2023-10-12"
-description = "The dried fruits of an indian vine, also known as black pepper." weight = 10
+description = "Pungent seasoning from the berry of the common pepper plant of east india; use whole or ground, also known as black pepper, related to long pepper. " weight = 10
 # draft = "true"
 # hidden = "true"